Skip to main content

 This is one of those answers that vary from person to person, but on average, diastasis recti should heal within 6 to 12 months.
 For some, the stomach heals faster, but for others, it takes a little longer, and all of those time frames are normal.
 How often you do the exercises will also affect how long recovery takes.

-If you had your baby over 12 months ago and want to try to heal your diastasis recti; don’t freak out!
-You can start to heal those abdominals whenever you are ready to.
-It could be years later, and you would still be able to do the exercises to start the healing process.
+If you had your baby over 12 months ago and want to try to correct your diastasis recti but think it’s been too long — don’t give up hope.
+You can start to heal those abdominals whenever you are ready.
+It could be years later, and you would be able to do the exercises to start the healing process.

 Dannielle Beardsley